HSI/HTAR: Unable to authenticate user with remote gateway (error 2 or 9)

 htar commands.
 However, if the keytab is invalid, or fails to generate, Fortress may be unable to authenticate you and you would see the above errors.
 This is especially common on those RCAC clusters that have their own dedicated home directories (such as Bell), or on standalone installations (such as if you downloaded and installed HSI and HTAR on your non-RCAC computer).

 This is a temporary problem and a permanent system-wide solution is being developed.
-In the interim, the recommended workaround is to generate a new valid Kerberos keytab file in your main research computing home directory, and then copy it to your home directory on Bell.
+In the interim, the recommended workaround is to generate a new valid Kerberos keytab file in your main research computing home directory, and then copy it to your home directory on Scholar.
 The

 fortresskey command is used to generate the keytab and can be executed on another cluster or a dedicated data management host